SESYNC-ci/advanced-git-lesson/docs/_slides/branch.md

 If several collaborators are working on code simultaneously, each one can create their own branch, pushing commits as they work.
-No merge conflicts would occur in the master branch during that time, saving the hassle of resolving many little conflicts one by one.
-When everyone is done, they merge their branches into the master branch and resolve everything at once.
+No merge conflicts would occur in the main branch during that time, saving the hassle of resolving many little conflicts one by one.
+When everyone is done, they merge their branches into the main branch and resolve everything at once.
 {:.notes}

 - **Making pull requests**